gauditech/gaudi-docs/docs/core-concepts/actions.md

     create <target model> <as [alias]> {
       // action body
     }
+    // ... other actions
   }
 }
 // ...
 ```

 Each action requires a model it works on.
-By default, target model is optional and defaults to the current action's `entrypoint` target model.
-If you need to work with other models (e.g. create, update, fetch, ...) in the same request, then `<target model>` can be used to indicate which model the action is targeting.
+Target model is optional and defaults to the current action's `entrypoint` target model.
+If you need to work with other models (e.g. create, update, fetch, ...) in the same request, then `<target model>` can be used to indicate which model the action is working on.

 Action can define an `alias` using `as` keyword.
 If the action returns a value (e.g. fetches, creates or updates a record), this value can later be accessed via that alias.
-More on aliases in [context](#context) section.
+More on aliases in [context](#context-and-aliases) section.

 :::tip
 Actions in an endpoint are all wrapped in a database transaction.